rcarmo/gnome-thumbnailers/README.md

 No. It's quite likely that the slicer you used to create it did not include a thumbnail, or that it is in a weird format.
 There are limits to these things.

+> My OpenSCAD thumbnails are blank!

+This usually happens when it's either a library file (that would render nothing on its own) or a customizer file that is missing some default (and hence renders nothing as well).

 > My Blender thumbnails are blank!

 That usually happens when you either don't have a camera defined or it's pointing towards literally nothing.